-If you need help to understand the information in this policy please contact [insert school contact details].
+If you need help to understand the information in this policy please contact the college on 9727 8100.

 PURPOSE

 To explain to Mooroolbark College parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
 This policy also ensures that Mooroolbark College is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.